dianw/vibespodeng/README.md

 A vibes-driven engineering project that embraces the flow of intuitive coding.
 This Nuxt.js application is crafted with 100% positive vibes and just the right amount of human guidance.
 It features Ollama integration for AI chat capabilities, because sometimes the best code comes from good conversations.

-> "Code with vibes, debug with peace" - VibesPodEng Philosophy
+> "Code with vibes, debug with peace" - VibEsPodeng Philosophy

 ## Prerequisites